knit-pay/rzp-woocommerce/readme.txt

 * Detailed Payment process Log via WooCommerce Logger.
 * Lots of filters available to customize the output.

-Like Razorpay Gateway for WooCommerce plugin?
+Like Razorpay Payment Links for WooCommerce plugin?
 Consider leaving a [5 star review](https://wordpress.org/support/plugin/rzp-woocommerce/reviews/?rate=5#new-post).

 #### Compatibility

-* This plugin is fully compatible with WordPress Version 4.6 and WooCommerce v3.0.0 and beyond and also compatible with any WordPress theme.
+* This plugin is fully compatible with WordPress Version 4.6 and WooCommerce v3.1.0 and beyond and also compatible with any WordPress theme.

 #### Support
 * Community support via the [support forums](https://wordpress.org/support/plugin/rzp-woocommerce) at WordPress.org.